 Many consider corn a vegetable, but it’s actually a whole grain.
-According to the American Institute for Cancer Research, whole grains such as corn have more vitamins, minerals, phytochemicals, and fiber than processed grains.
-Fiber has been linked to a lower risk of cancer, largely due to the elimination of waste in the body.
+Whole grains such as corn have more vitamins, minerals, phytochemicals, fiber, and protein than processed grains.
+Fiber has been linked to a lower risk of colorectal cancer by feeding good bacteria in the gut, which supports healthy colon cells.

 Corn is a staple worldwide.
-There’s polenta in Italy, mote from Chile and Peru, Mexican corn flour tortillas and nachos, and, of course the buttery corn on the cob, popcorn, grits and cornbread we love to eat here in the USA.
-What we don’t fully realize is the extent corn has become a hidden component of processed foods, notably in our morning cereals, and in the use of the ubiquitous High Fructose Corn Syrup.
-Sadly, by the time corn gets to your table in these forms, it’s been super refined and stripped of most of its vitamins and minerals.
-Vitamin C, thiamin, folate, and magnesium are lost, along with the other vitamins and minerals that corn kernels are rich in.
-Corn flakes may have had their hay day, but studies now show that a high fiber, high protein breakfast will be more satisfying and keep you feeling full longer than refined cereals, leading to less calorie consumption throughout the day.
+There’s polenta in Italy, mote from Chile and Peru, Mexican corn flour tortillas, and, of course, the buttery corn on the cob, popcorn, grits, and cornbread we love to eat here in the USA.
+What we don’t fully realize is the extent corn has become a hidden component of processed foods, notably in the use of the ubiquitous High Fructose Corn Syrup.
+Sadly, by the time corn gets to your table in this form, it’s been super refined and stripped of most of its vitamins and minerals, including vitamin C, thiamin, folate, and magnesium.

-In the summer when corn is available fresh at the farmers’ market try using it in our Corn Chowder, and Corn and Tomato Salad.
-Corn is also a staple year round.
 Frozen and canned corn provide the same health benefits as fresh and are a little easier to use.
-Corn tortillas are a great substitute for flour tortillas in our Goat Cheese and Chard Quesadillas.
-They are lower in calories, higher in fiber and provide a great gluten-free option if you require it.
-And with that chili, try our spicy Jalapeno Corn Bread.
+Corn tortillas are a great substitute for flour tortillas in our Goat Cheese & Chard Quesadillas.
+They are lower in calories, higher in fiber, and provide a great gluten-free option if you require it.